Eutrochium: Taxonomy

 Eupatorium has recently undergone some revision and has been broken up into smaller genera.
-Joe Pye weeds were initially included the genus Eupatorium, but as early as the 19th century Franco-American botanist Constantine Samuel Rafinesque proposed separating them into their own genus Eutrochium.
+Joe Pye weeds were initially included in the genus Eupatorium, but as early as the 19th century Franco-American botanist Constantine Samuel Rafinesque proposed separating them into their own genus Eutrochium.
 Unaware of this, research botanists Robert M. King and Harold Robinson proposed assigning them to a new genus Eupatoriadelphus in 1970.
 This was widely accepted, and Joe Pye weeds began to be referred to as such.

 In 1987, Robinson and King reincluded the genus Eupatoriadelphus in Eupatorium, while recognizing this former genus as being the same group of plants as Rafinesque's Eutrochium.
 This decision was also widely accepted.

 Based on chloroplast DNA analysis published by Edward E, Schilling et al. in 1999, the Joe Pye weeds were again separated into their own genus, Eutrochium, as Eutrochium is the senior synonym of Eupatoriadelphus.
 This usage quickly became formalized.

-Eupatorium in the revised sense (about 42 species of white-flowered plants from the temperate Northern hemisphere) is apparently a close relative of Eutrochium.
+Eupatorium in the revised sense (about 42 species of white-flowered plants from the temperate Northern Hemisphere) is apparently a close relative of Eutrochium.
 In addition to flower color, another difference between Eutrochium and Eupatorium is that the former has mostly whorled leaves and the latter mostly opposite ones.
 Eupatorium and Eutrochium are both placed in the subtribe Eupatoriinae, but South American plants which have sometimes been placed in that subtribe, such as Stomatanthes, seem to belong elsewhere in the tribe Eupatorieae.